-- A subset of a Personal Certificate containing only the Public Key. - This public portion of a Personal certificate is what is exchanged during the SSL handshake. - This certificate does not require a password.
+- The Certificate issued by a CA (containing Public but not Private key) in response to a CSR. - A subset (Signer portion) of a Self-Signed Personal Certificate containing only the Public Key. - This certificate is exchanged during the SSL handshake. - These Certificate formats do not require a password.